 The Transfer post may match the color of your Fox Shox.
 When it does, it gives the bike an overall better look.
 We always put performance over looks.
 However, we had to mention how much cooler we thought this made our Yeti SB5.5 look.

 The Fox's saddle clamp features a zero offset head with a standard two-bolt design that tightens down the upper and lower pieces of the clamp around the saddle rails.
 The two bolts, fore, and aft, are adjusted to determine the angle of your saddle.
 There is nothing fancy or innovative about this saddle clamp, but it gets the job done, and that's about all it needs to do.
 At no point during our test period did we experience any loosening of the bolts or noise of any kind coming from the saddle rail and saddle clamp interface.
 We can't complain about the performance of the Fox saddle clamp.
-However, other posts like the 9point8 Fall Line and Crank Brothers Highline featured more user-friendly designs that made installing and removing the saddle much quicker and easier.
+However, other posts like the 9point8 Fall Line and Crank Brothers Highline feature more user-friendly designs that make installing and removing the saddle much simpler.

 Ease of Setup

 The Transfer is tied for the easiest post to install on our test bike.
 The hinged remote went onto the handlebar in seconds, and the saddle is extremely straightforward to attach.
 The post features a tool-free quick disconnect design that is so simple it almost hurts, making installing and later removing the post from the frame a snap.
 The most challenging part of the installation is routing the housing through the frame.
 If possible use a housing coupler to pull the new housing through the frame with the old housing that you are removing.